E3 diplomat rules out negotiation with Russia over Iran trade guarantees | Headlines

 E3 diplomat rules out negotiation with Russia over Iran trade guarantees

-There will be no negotiation on a broad exemption for Russia with regard the trade guarantees it has requested for Iran, an E3 diplomat said, adding that world powers would need to look at other options if Moscow continued to block the process.
+There will be no negotiation on a broad exemption for Russia with regard to guarantees it has requested for doing trade with Iran, an E3 diplomat said, adding that world powers would need to look at other options if Moscow blocked the process.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)